David Ogilvy, 12th Earl of Airlie

 Colonel David Lyulph Gore Wolseley Ogilvy, 12th Earl of Airlie, (18 July 1893 – 28 December 1968) was a Scottish peer, soldier and courtier.
 He was the father-in-law of Princess Alexandra, The Honourable Lady Ogilvy.

 Early life

 Airlie was born on 18 July 1893 in Cahir, County Tipperary, Ireland.
 He was the eldest son of David Ogilvy, 11th Earl of Airlie, and his wife, the former Lady Mabell Gore.
 He inherited his father's titles in 1900 at the age of six when his father died in the Boer War, and was one of the trainbearers to Mary of Teck at her coronation in 1911.
-Lord Airlie was educated at Eton and Royal Military Academy Sandhurst.
+Lord Airlie was educated at Eton and the Royal Military College, Sandhurst.

 Career

 He became a Scottish representative peer in 1922, was appointed a lord-in-waiting in Stanley Baldwin's government in April 1926, and was made a Knight Commander of the Royal Victorian Order on 10 May 1929.

 In June 1936, he became Lord Lieutenant of Angus.
 He was a guest at the 1947 wedding of Princess Elizabeth and Philip Mountbatten, Duke of Edinburgh.
 He was elevated to Knight Grand Cross of the Royal Victorian Order in 1938, made a Knight of the Order of the Thistle in 1942 and was appointed Chancellor of the Order of the Thistle in 1956.

 Lord Airlie owned many racehorses, most notably the steeplechaser Master Robert, "an eleven-year-old Irish-bred horse" that won the 1924 Grand National in the Earl's colours.